 1. Why is it important to respond quickly to customers?

 Quick customer replies show your customers that you care.
 When people get fast answers, they feel valued and are more likely to trust your business.
-A slow response can frustrate them and send them looking elsewhere.
+A slow response can frustrate them and push them toward a competitor.
+Consistently quick replies also build trust and a brand reputation for reliability, which is hard to earn back once it’s lost through slow or inconsistent service.

 2. What are the benefits of a fast response?